 Creating rules for online behavior that align with your family's values may help all of you make safe and appropriate choices.

 Affluent families are more likely than other families to be the victims of cybercrime—essentially any illegal activity via a computer or the Internet.
 And online predators have been known to track the online activity of wealthy children,3 who may have inadvertently disclosed information making their family vulnerable.
-And once information is online, it’s impossible to know exactly how it’s being used.
+Once information is online, it’s impossible to know exactly how it’s being used.

-According to Deflin, cybercriminals can also employ digital technology and “bots” to target as many as 10,000 or 100,000 people at a time.
-“Software today can process enormous amounts of information, cross-referencing it all with artificial intelligence to target individuals,” he says.
+Cybercriminals can also employ digital technology to target as many as 10,000 or 100,000 people at a time.
+Software today can process enormous amounts of information, cross-referencing it all with artificial intelligence to target individuals.
 Put another way: Criminals can now search through your entire digital dossier to find crucial information, which they then use to target you.

 Dimitri A. Christakis, MD, MPH, and director of the Center for Child Health, Behavior and Development at Seattle Children’s Research Institute advises, “Parents need to be as mindful of children’s digital lives as they are of their actual ones, and they need to help set guard rails and rules of the road.
-A social media policy is as important as an estate plan.”8
+A social media policy is as important as an estate plan.”6

 One way to anticipate and possibly avert the dangers of online behavior is to create a family social media and cybersecurity policy.
-“When we talk about a family social media policy, what we’re really talking about is teaching cyber self-defense and good digital citizenship,” says Deflin.
+When we talk about a family social media policy, what we’re really talking about is teaching cyber self-defense and good digital citizenship.

 Being a good citizen of the digital world often means incorporating many of the same principles applied in the offline world.
 Behaving responsibly online, for example, could mean refraining from mean-spirited, offensive, or bullying comments.
 Obeying the law translates into not illegally downloading material.
 Taking personal responsibility suggests an understanding that online actions may reflect upon your own character and your family.

-“Identity will be the most valuable commodity for citizens in the future,” he says.
-“And with artificial intelligence and big data software collecting everything we do on the Internet, how we are perceived is directly linked to our online behavior.
+Identity will be the most valuable commodity for citizens in the future.
+Artificial intelligence and big data software collecting everything we do on the Internet, how we are perceived is directly linked to our online behavior.
 For example, getting into an argument on a social platform about a controversial subject may elicit heightened emotions, which might lead to saying something offensive in the heat of the moment.
 Even if you apologize for those comments later, they will still be out there for the world to read.